We All Need to Be American

-We are right on the verge of no longer being a society of Americans working and collaborating toward a common goal as we are rapidly becoming a country of disparate cultures, competing against each other out of greed or need.
-It is time to throw being politically correct out of the window and to get down to the work required to fix the underlying systemic problem.
+We are no longer a society of Americans working and collaborating toward a common goal as we have become a country of disparate cultures, competing against each other out of greed or need.
+It is time for us all to become American and to get down to the work required to fix the underlying systemic problem.

 If America wishes to heal, everyone within it needs to be American first and culturally respectful of their heritage second.
-That means being American first and African American, Asian American, White American, Hispanic American etc. etc., second.
-The only segment of society with any right to use that kind terminology up front are American Indians but even then they put “American” first.
+That means being American first and African American, Asian American, White American, Hispanic American, etc. etc., second.
+The only segment of society with any right to use their cultural heritage first is our First Nation People, but even then they put “American” first.

 “We the People of The United States” - a now globally recognized genesis for what has become the world’s latest Superpower.
-“We the People” (notice it was not “us, you, and them the people”), signed by 56 courageous and brave men who as a group were reflective of the times in being all white, all male and all but one upholding a protestant doctrine.
-Since then however, that lack of diversity (race, religion, gender, sexuality etc.) has continued in our country’s highest office with only one non protestant (JFK) and only one American of Color holding the seat of President.
-One can argue that there has not been much change in leadership over the past +/- 238 years and that itself needs to change.
+“We the People” (notice it was not “us, you, and them the people”), signed by 56 men who as a group were reflective of the times in being all white, all male and all but one upholding a protestant doctrine.
+Since then, however, that lack of diversity (race, religion, gender, sexuality etc.) has continued in our country’s highest office with only one non-protestant (JFK) and only one American of Color holding the seat of President.
+One can argue that there has not been much change in leadership over the past +/- 240 years and that itself needs to change.

 What has changed is the cultural diversity that now makes up America.
 America was built upon collaboration and we must fundamentally return to a society that collaborates under a common goal instead of competing as a group of disparate cultures that are: